Offline Equilibrium Finding: Related Work Overview

 Model-based algorithms rely on the offline dataset to learn a dynamics model or a trajectory distribution used for planning.
-We use the trajectory distribution induced by models to determine the best set of actions to take at each given time step.
-Kidambi et al.~\cite{kidambi2020morel} propose a method named Model-based Offline Reinforcement Learning (MOReL), which measures their model’s epistemic uncertainty through an ensemble of dynamics models.
-Meanwhile, Yu et al.~\cite{yu2020mopo} propose another method named Model-based Offline Policy Optimization (MOPO), which uses the maximum prediction uncertainty from an ensemble of models.
-Concurrently, Matsushima et al.~\cite{matsushima2020deployment} propose the BehaviorREgularized Model-ENsemble (BREMEN) method, which learns an ensemble of models of the behavior MDP, as opposed to a pessimistic MDP.
+The trajectory distribution induced by models is used to determine the best set of actions to take at each given time step. \citet{kidambi2020morel} propose a method named Model-based Offline Reinforcement Learning (MOReL), which measures their model’s epistemic uncertainty through an ensemble of dynamics models.
+Meanwhile, \citet{yu2020mopo} propose another method named Model-based Offline Policy Optimization (MOPO), which uses the maximum prediction uncertainty from an ensemble of models.
+Concurrently, \citet{matsushima2020deployment} propose the BehaviorREgularized Model-ENsemble (BREMEN) method, which learns an ensemble of models of the behavior MDP, as opposed to a pessimistic MDP.
 In addition, it implicitly constrains the policy to be close to the behavior policy through trust-region policy updates.
-More recently, Yu et al.~\cite{yu2021combo} proposed a method named Conservative Offline Model-Based policy Optimization (COMBO), a model-based version of CQL.
+More recently, \citet{yu2021combo} proposed a method named Conservative Offline Model-Based policy Optimization (COMBO), a model-based version of CQL.
 The main advantage of COMBO concerning MOReL and MOPO is that it removes the need for uncertainty quantification in model-based offline RL approaches, which is challenging and often unreliable.
+However, these above Offline RL algorithms can not directly apply to the OEF problem, which we have described in Section~\ref{rationale} and experimental results empirically verify this claim.

-In the OEF setting, the above Offline RL algorithms can not directly apply to it, but we can lend some ideas from these Offline RL algorithms.
-Therefore, we propose two model-based algorithms and a behavior cloning algorithm, which is a model-free algorithm, and combine these two types of algorithms under the offline equilibrium finding problem. \paragraph{Empirical Game Theoretic Analysis (EGTA).} Empirical Game Theoretic Analysis is an empirical methodology that bridges the gap between game theory and simulation for practical strategic reasoning ~\cite{wellman2006methods}.
+\textbf{Empirical Game Theoretic Analysis (EGTA).} Empirical Game Theoretic Analysis is an empirical methodology that bridges the gap between game theory and simulation for practical strategic reasoning ~\cite{wellman2006methods}.
 In EGTA, game models are iteratively extended through a process of generating new strategies based on learning from experience with prior strategies.
 The strategy exploration problem~\cite{jordan2010strategy} that how to efficiently assemble an efficient portfolio of policies for EGTA is the most challenging problem in EGTA.